-Unless use of another credentialing source is required by your state, CAQH ProView will be used to obtain the necessary information to complete your credentialing.
-The use of CAQH ProView will expedite the credentialing process as well as decrease the amount of paperwork for you and your staff.
+CAQH ProView will be used to obtain the necessary information to complete your credentialing unless use of another credentialing source is required by your state.

+The use of CAQH ProView will expedite the credentialing process and decrease the amount of paperwork for you and your staff.
 To expedite credentialing, please provide us with your CAQH number as soon as possible.
 CAQH ProView does not accept paper applications.
-To further avoid delays in processing please be sure to give Spectera Eyecare Networks permission on the CAQH ProView site to access your record.
+Be sure to give "UHC Vision Networks: Spectera and March" permission on the CAQH ProView site to access your record to avoid delays.
 You will be notified when the review has been completed.